Low-Overhead CSI Prediction via Gaussian Process Regression: System Model

-\item \emph{Case~III:} a diagonal-anchored scheme that activates $\min(N_{\textrm{t}},N_{\textrm{r}})$ transmit antennas as in full training, but retains only the diagonal channel entries $\{H_{i,i}\}$ for training.
-This emulates one-to-one transmit–receive pairing while discarding all off-diagonal samples (see Fig.~\ref{fig:System_Model}(c)).
+\item {\emph{Case~III:} a diagonal-anchored scheme that activates $n_{\textrm{t}} =\min(N_{\textrm{t}},N_{\textrm{r}})$ transmit antennas as in full training, but retains only the diagonal channel entries $\{H_{i,i}\}$ for training.
+This emulates one-to-one transmit-receive pairing while discarding all the off-diagonal samples (see Fig.~\ref{fig:System_Model}(c)).
+This is not a pilot-saving design; rather, it isolates sampling-geometry effects under the same feasibility condition $T\ge n_{\textrm t}$.} \end{itemize}